deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Mm.
 But you’re right: Let’s go for the gold medal.”
 He let go of her hand and returned it to the controls.
 “Getting close now.”

 Ray considered the Ring again.
 It wasn’t a ring now, but a wall in space with a *weird* horizon that was shorter along one axis than the other.
 This close, she could finally see that the surface wasn’t a smooth uniform expanse but in fact had texture.
 It looked in fact like there was a second surface, lurking behind the outermost one.
-The impression of depth was giddying,
+The impression of depth was giddying.

 “What are those… plates?” she asked, leaning closer to peer at them as if that made any sense.